The-4-Muchachoes/Cinema-XX/README.md

 **Peri**

 Designing and implementing the ERD (With Alex).Implement mainly  endpoints 1,2 and 6 .
-I have also done some pair coding with Lars and Alex
+I have also done some pair coding with Lars and Alex!

 ***
 **Chris**